aiven/aiven-docs/docs/platform/howto/use-azure-privatelink.md

-To enable Private Link access for your service in the Aiven CLI, set `user_config.privatelink_access.<service component>` to true for the components you want to enable.
+To enable Private Link access for your service in the Aiven CLI, set `user_config.privatelink_access.<service component>` to true for the components to enable.
 For example, for PostgreSQL the command
 is:

 ```shell